Inshasi/Sumo_PICwarrior/README.md

 # Sumo PICwarrior
-This repository contains the source code and documentation for the Sumo Robot project.
-The project aims to create an autonomous sumo robot using the PIC16F877A microcontroller.
+Welcome to the Sumo PICwarrior project!
+This repository houses the source code and documentation for our autonomous sumo wrestling robot, powered by the PIC16F877A microcontroller.
+What sets our project apart is its dual control modes: first, it can be remotely controlled via Bluetooth for real-time manual precision, and second, it exhibits autonomy using onboard sensors, including infrared and proximity sensors, enabling independent decision-making.
+The repository includes the PIC16F877A source code, hardware specifications, and documentation.

 # Table of Contents
 - <span style="color:blue">[Requirements](#requirements)</span>